king7766/reactProject/README.md

 # README

-This project aim to show top 100 free apps from APP STORE.
+This project aimed to show top 100 free apps from APP STORE.
 <br />All data source come from itunes.apple.com.
 <br />This is NOT for commerical usage, ONLY for interest and participate react-native for some basic development.